 |Graduate Level Technique (Level III or IV, or approved substitution.)|

 |Select 7 SCH from the following||7|

 |Advanced Ballet Technique I|

 |DNCE 5023||Methods of Research in Dance||3|

 |Independent Study (Professional Project)|

 |Electives in Consultation with Advisor||11|

-    The M.A. with a concentration in education is a two year cohort program of students beginning in even number academic years.
+The M.A. with electives in education is a two year cohort program of students beginning in even number academic years.
 The program requires two summer intensives and two weekend residencies in the Fall and Spring semesters during the two-years of coursework.
 Students must be continually enrolled, follow the prescribed sequence of courses, and attend all on-campus residencies and meetings.
-Full-time, in-residence students meet the same residency requirements.
 Contact the Department of Dance for the dates of summer intensives and residencies.

 It is recommended that students complete a Professional Project/Paper.